sharmin6630/Coursera-Deep-Learning-Specialization/README.md

 Instructor: [Andrew Ng](http://www.andrewng.org/)

 ## **About**
-This course is offered by *deeplearning.ai* on coursera.
+This course is offered by *deeplearning.ai* on Coursera.

 ## **Courses**
 - <a href="https://www.coursera.org/learn/neural-networks-deep-learning">Neural Networks and Deep Learning</a><br />